apache/zeppelin/beam/README.md

 mvn clean package -Pbeam -DskipTests -Pscala-2.10
 ```

+### Notice
+- Flink runner comes with binary compiled for scala 2.10.
+So, currently we support only Scala 2.10

 ### Technical overview

  * Upon starting an interpreter, an instance of `JavaCompiler` is created.